Carry the bat: Occurrences in international cricket

 Carrying one's bat is a relatively rare occurrence in international cricket.

-In more than 2,000 Test matches, a batsman has carried his bat only 56 times (by 48 batsmen).
+In more than 2,500 Test matches, a batsman has carried his bat only 57 times (by 49 batsmen).
 The first to do so was South African Bernard Tancred in March 1889, against England at Newlands in Cape Town, hitting 26 not out (off 91 balls) as his team were bowled out for 47 in their first innings.
-The most recent player to achieve the feat is Tom Latham, who scored 264 not out against Sri Lanka at the Basin Reserve on 17 December 2018.
 South Africa's Dean Elgar and the West Indies' Desmond Haynes are the only men to have carried their bat through three Test innings.

-In more than 4,000 One Day Internationals, the feat has been achieved only 12 times, all by different batsmen.
-Zimbabwean Grant Flower was the first, hitting 84 not out (off 143 balls) in his team's 205 against England at the Sydney Cricket Ground on 15 December 1994, while Sri Lanka's Dimuth Karunaratne is the most recent scoring 52 not out on June 1, 2019.
+In more than 4,600 One Day Internationals, the feat has been achieved only 13 times, all by different batsmen.
+Zimbabwean Grant Flower was the first, hitting 84 not out (off 143 balls) in his team's 205 against England at the Sydney Cricket Ground on 15 December 1994, while Temba Bavuma was the most recent on September 7, 2023.